ronizoller/RSAM/README.md

 # RSAM
-RSAM-finder is a python application that identifies
+RSAM-finder is a python application that identifies predefined patterns within a DLT reconciliation.

 ## Workflow
 Stage 1 constructs a hypergraph H representing the k-best reconciliations of G